Citizenship in the 21st Century

 - Sara Hart Kimball Professor of the Humanities

-- Carl and Elizabeth Naumann Professorship for the Dean of the School of Medicine, Professor of Otolaryngology - Head & Neck Surgery (OHNS) and, by courtesy, of Neurobiology and of Bioengineering
+- The Carl and Elizabeth Naumann Dean of the School of Medicine, Vice President for Medical Affairs, Stanford University, Professor of Otolaryngology –– Head and Neck Surgery and Professor of Neurobiology and of Bioengineering, by courtesy

 - Associate Professor of History